← Back to insights

 Do I still need a designer?

-For execution — landing pages, ad creatives, mockups — Claude handles it.
+Claude handles execution work such as landing pages, ad creatives, and mockups.
 Where designers still earn their rate is brand strategy, complex UX work, and anything that requires taste built over years.
 Most businesses will need less design time, not zero.

 Is the output actually usable?